danja/TM1638lite/README.md

 ![pic of cards](https://github.com/danja/TM1638lite/blob/master/pic.jpg?raw=true)

-The TM1638's power should go to 3.3v and ground on the Arduino.
+The TM1638's power should go to 3.3v or 5v* and ground on the Arduino.
 Its strobe, clock and data pins should be connected to data I/O pins on the Arduino (a good choice is 4, 7, 8).
 These values should be sent to the constructor of the TM1638 class.

+* **because it worked fine on 3.3v, I only recently discovered that it's ok on 5v too, and a little brighter**

 ## From TM1638.h :